-If the confidence intervals do not overlap, then it can be concluded that the estimates differ significantly.
+When confidence intervals do not overlap, it can be concluded that the estimates differ significantly.
 However, when they do overlap, it is still possible that there is a significant difference.
 In this case, a t-test is used to correctly test the statistical significance of differences between NZHS estimates.